preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/publishing-apps/publishing-65/apps/index.rst

 Apps
 ========

-This is a description of this functionality in Omnia 6.5 and later.

 Within a Business Profile several Publishing Apps can be active for different settings.
 To be able to create a Publishing App, at least one template for Publishing Apps must be available.
 If none are, create a template first.

 Here you will see a list of Publishing Apps in the Business Profile, for example: